 Personal Precautions: Spilt product presents a significant slip hazard.
 Remove any sources of heat.
 Environmental Precautions: Prevent from spreading or entering into drains, sewers and watercourses by using inert absorbent material or other appropriate barriers.
 Inform local authorities if this cannot be prevented.
 Methods for cleaning up: Absorb liquid with inert absorbent material.
-Sweep up and remove to a suitable, clearly marked container for disposal in accordance with local and national regulations the possibility of skin disorders repeated or prolonged contact with products of this type must be avoided.
+Sweep up and remove to a suitable, clearly marked container for disposal in accordance with local and national regulations 7: HANDLING AND STORAGE Handling: Do not eat, drink or smoke whilst using this product.
+To avoid the possibility of skin disorders repeated or prolonged contact with products of this type must be avoided.
 It is essential to maintain a high standard of personal hygiene.
+Storage: Store in a cool place away from sources of heat and out of direct sunlight to avoid pressure build up.
+Do not store near oxidisers.
+Handling and Storage Materials and Coatings